openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/errorcodes/cj-errorcode-request.md

 **Resolution Steps**

 1. Register or unregister event listeners for foreground applications.
-2. This is an interface restriction—follow the interface specifications for proper usage.
+2. This is an interface restriction—follow the interface specifications.

 ## 21900006 Non-Existent Task Operation Error